Cenzo-tz/Bdfd-https-/README.md

 - **PATCH**: update part of existing data on an API (`$httpPatch[URL;(Body)]`)
 - **DELETE**: remove data from an API (`$httpDelete[URL;(Body)]`)

-Each type has its own function, and they all work the same way: you call the function, BDFD stores the response, then you use `$httpResult` to return it.<br>
+Each type has its own function, and they all work the same way: you call the function, BDFD stores the response, then you use `$httpResult` to return it.
 With these functions you can build:
 - **AI chatbots**: talk to an AI API
 - **Economy systems**: save and load user balances from a database
 - **Weather commands**: get live weather data